bigbluebutton/bigbluebutton.github.io/index.md

 </p>

-The latest release is BigBlueButton 2.0.
+The previous stable release is BigBlueButton 2.0.
 See the [overview](/overview/overview.html), [install](/install/install.html), and [architecture](/overview/architecture.html) documentation.

 ### Spreading the word

-If you use BigBlueButton and find it worthwhile, let other know.
+If you use BigBlueButton and find it worthwhile, let others know.
 Blog about it, tweet about it, upload a video to YouTube, etc.  Also, we welcome developers who want to [help improve BigBlueButton](/faq.html#contributing-to-bigbluebutton).
 You'll find the more you give, the more you get back.

 ---